8 Fun Sex Games to Play With Your Partner

 There’s an old joke that goes something like “If you tell your partner they need to get better at sex, they’ll go practice with someone else.”
 Har-Har.
 But practice, of course, makes sex better because you gain a better understanding of your likes, dislikes, and toe-curling secrets.
-One of the best ways to understand one another better — and infuse a bit more fun into your sex life — is by incorporating sex games.
+One of the best ways to understand one another better — and infuse a bit more fun into your sex life — is by incorporating a few sex games.
 The best sex games, after all, are fun and more fun is what more relationships need.
 Besides, fun sex games can provide new and exciting segues into actual sex, which is also fun.
 So, here are a few sex games, as recommended by sex and relationship experts, to play when the kids are gone — or when you just feel like trying something new.